DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/troubleshooting/ios.md

 ## "Deobfuscation failed" warning

-A warning appears when symbolication fails for a stack trace.
-If the stack trace is not symbolicated to begin with, you can ignore this warning.
+A warning appears when deobfuscation fails for a stack trace.
+If the stack trace is not deobfuscated to begin with, you can ignore this warning.
 Otherwise, use the [RUM Debug Symbols page][7] to view all your uploaded dSYMs.
 See [Investigate Obfuscated Stack Traces with RUM Debug Symbols][8].

 ## Further Reading